 1. Matsumoto City (and castle)

 Matsumoto City is located in southeast Nagano and is the second largest city in the prefecture.
-It’s not only famous for the Shinano river which runs through the city and for being home-city of the Seiko watch… it’s also famous for this:
+It’s not only famous for the Shinano river which runs throughout the city and for being the home-base of the Seiko watch… it’s also famous for this:

 Japan’s most authentic and intact castle: Matsumoto-jo.